Welcome to the Children’s Speech and Language Therapy Service for North Derbyshire.

 Pre-school children with complex needs are supported by our specialist speech and language therapists who are based at the Child Development Centre at The Den, Chesterfield Royal Hospital.
 The team covers the whole of the North Derbyshire Health community.

-School-aged children and young people with complex needs will often have some speech, language and communication needs and/or eating/drinking difficulties which will have been identified as part of their statement of need.
+School-aged children and young people with complex needs will often have some speech, language and communication needs and/or eating/drinking difficulties which will have been identified as part of their Education, Health and Care Plan (EHCP) and Graduated Response for Individual Pupil (GRIP).
 Our therapists work with the staff at each school to identify the most effective way to support an individual child.
 This may involve:

 - working at a whole-school level to develop aspects of the communication environment